SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Number of votes for Madmaier | You can set the number of votes for Madmaier.
+| MadMayer's vote count | You can set the number of votes for Madmaier.
-| The name of the imposter turns red after the specified task is completed.
+| You can check the Imposter. | The name of the imposter turns red after the specified task is completed.
-| Normal Tasks | You can set the number of normal tasks before the imposter can be checked.
+| Common Tasks | You can set the number of normal tasks before the imposter can be checked.
 | Long Tasks | You can set the number of long tasks before the imposter can be checked.
 | Short Tasks | You can set the number of short tasks before the imposter can be checked.
-| If the result of the calculation of the task amount is a fraction, it will be rounded down.
+| Amount of tasks that will be able to be checked (of all tasks) | If the result of the calculation of the task amount is a fraction, it will be rounded down.
+| Use Vent | You will be able to put in a vent.
+| Impostor Light | You can set whether the view will be the same as the imposter's view.
 -----------------------
-## Nice hawk.
+## NiceHawk
 ### Crew camp
 Clicking the Hawkeye button widens the visible area for a certain period of time. <br> However, if Hawkeye is used, it will not be able to move for 10 seconds afterwards.